What Is a Mud Pump? Uses, Benefits, and Key Applications

 I've been on both sides of that call.
 Here's how we think through it at EV Pump.

 A mud pump is a reciprocating positive displacement pump used to circulate drilling fluid (mud) down the drill string, through the bit, and back up the annulus.
-It keeps the hole clean, controls pressure, and cools the bit.
-Without it, you're not drilling.
+It keeps the hole clean, controls pressure, and cools the bit (without it, you're not drilling).
+Before the mud pump can do its job effectively, the casing ID needs to be clean - which is why casing scrapers and casing brushes are typically run before circulation begins in completion and workover operations.

 Most mud pumps run hard.
 They're moving abrasive fluid under high pressure, often continuously, and the wear is constant.
 The two main assemblies that fail are the power end and the fluid end - and they fail for different reasons.